 On September 7, 2023, the assigned ALJ issued a ruling providing notice of availability and admitting five previously published SGIP evaluation reports into the record of this proceeding.
 On September 22, 2023, GRID and SEIA filed opening comments on the ALJ's ruling.
-On October 9, 2023, CSE filed a motion asking the Commission to direct SDG&E to fully fund the SGIP program in its territory, including authorized budget of \$15.5 million per year for program years 2001 - 2005, authorized budget of \$11 million per year for program years

-2012-2019, and relevant carryover funding so that the full authorized budget is utilized for the program.
+On October 9, 2023, CSE filed a motion asking the Commission to direct SDG&E to fully fund the SGIP program in its territory, including authorized budget of \$15.5 million per year for program years 2001 - 2005, authorized budget of \$11 million per year for program years 2012-2019, and relevant carryover funding so that the full authorized budget is utilized for the program.
 CSE included a request for a shortened response time to the motion pursuant to Commission Rule 11.1(f) and permission to file a reply to responses to the motion, On October 11, 2023, the assigned ALJ granted CSE's requests for shortened responses and replies.
 On October 16, 2023, SDG&E filed a response to CSE's motion.
 On October 23, 2023, CSE filed a reply to SDG&E's response.
-On October 31, 2023, the assigned ALJ issued a ruling directing CSE to continue to receive and process SGIP applications.
+On October 31, 2023, the assigned ALJ issued a ruling directing CSE to continue to accept SGIP applications, pending resolution of its Motion, but applications submitted on or after November 1, 2023, shall be placed on a waitlist.